Beautiful sunset over Gothenburg city skyline and harbor, Sweden

 Off-season (lower prices)

-Gothenburg, Sweden is a Cool destination perfect for coastal and food.
+Gothenburg, Sweden is a destination with a cool climate, perfect for fresh seafood and archipelago islands.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $104/day, while mid-range trips average $240/day.
+Budget travel costs around $113/day, while mid-range trips average $262/day.
 EU citizens need only ID.

 /day